 Acid Reflux Specialists at UT Health Austin

-The Center for Heartburn & Esophageal Disorders at UT Health Austin focuses on the diagnosis and treatment for disorders the esophagus and stomach.
+The Heartburn and Esophageal Disorders Center at UT Health Austin focuses on the diagnosis and treatment for disorders the esophagus and stomach.
 Patients may feel limited by their current medication or treatment options, which may often treat the symptoms, but not the disease.
 In time, acid reflux symptoms may worsen, affecting an individual’s eating, sleeping, and overall health.
 However, there are options for you.

 Our Digestive Health and Surgery Center care team will work with you to diagnose and treat the cause of your acid reflux.
 In some cases, surgical treatments may relieve acid reflux for good!
 Our team also diagnoses and treats other conditions of the esophagus, including laryngopharyngeal reflux (LPR), achalasia, Barrett’s Esophagus, complex hiatal hernias, failed redo-operations), and other esophageal disorders.

-We have assembled a team of experts that includes a gastroenterologist, surgeons, associate providers, imaging experts, dietitian, and social workers.
+The UT Health Austin Heartburn and Esophageal Disorders Center has assembled a team of experts that includes a gastroenterologist, surgeons, associate providers, imaging experts, a dietitian and social workers.
 This team enables us to provide the right care for the right patient at the right time.
 For some patients, nonsurgical interventions such as lifestyle modifications and medications can help improve symptoms of reflux, while surgery may be the best course of action for others.
 Whatever your needs, our team is here to listen and work with you to develop a treatment plan that is right for you.